 Richard Freeman in 2000

 My role as Managing Director is working closely with our management team in marketing, operations and overall programs of retreats and wellness.
 We are blessed with a growing international community that has developed over the years at Samahita Retreat.
-Sometimes we have more than twenty nationalities in residence at the same time, which makes life very interesting.
+At times we have more than twenty nationalities in residence at the same time, which makes life very interesting at the retreat center.

 I am so grateful for my wonderful family especially my two boys, Sean and Dylan.
-I am also thankful for the support of our teachers, staff, friends, and students.
-We look forward to welcoming you to Samahita Retreat.
+I am also thankful for the support of our teachers, staff, friends, and students for our 10 plus years on Koh Samui.
+I especially am grateful to Paul Dallaghan, my true friend, father to my children and business partner for creating Samahita Retreat together.
+I look forward to welcoming you here.